withastro/docs/TRANSLATING.md

 However, these pages are translated directly here and **these warnings are not meant for translations**.

 For these generated pages (like `configuration-reference.md`), we recommend **ignoring and removing the note and component (including its import) from the file**, thus avoiding confusion for other translators thinking that this warning applies to translations as well.

+## Review Tips

+Reviewing PRs is also an important task — it's thanks to them that we can guarantee consistent, high-quality translations, so if you're interested in helping review translation PRs, thank you, we really appreciate the effort!

+**When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments.

+Learn more about [how to review and suggest changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) on GitHub Docs.

+### Checklist

+It can be confusing to know what exactly should be reviewed, so here are some questions you can ask yourself while reviewing translations:

+- Is the translation correctly written following the translated language's norms and practices?
+- Did the translation deviate from the original in a way that important information is being missed somehow?
+- Is the translation consistent with the language's style guide and glossary?
+- Are there any UI labels or content missing translation?
+- Are the custom components, asides, and code samples being properly displayed in the Deploy Preview?
+- Does the code samples' titles, syntax highlighting (like `js` or `astro`), and highlighted lines match the English version?
+- Are there any links that could be localized? (e.g. Wikipedia and MDN links)